bndtools/bnd/docs/_plugins/p2export.md

 License text typically must be included in full, which means they are very long and contain line breaks, double quotes and so on.
 This is hard to add to a `.bnd` header in a `description` property as above.

-In such cases a trick is to use the [${cat;license.txt}](/macros/cat.html) macro which can insert the content of a file.
+In such cases use the `file` property which expects the name of a file relative to the current `release.bndrun` containing a long license text.

 **Example:**

 ```
 Bundle-License:  \
     ASL-2.0;\
-        description="${cat;license.txt}";\
+        file="license.txt";\
         link="https://opensource.org/licenses/Apache-2.0"
 ```

-This includes the content of the file `license.txt` (located next to `release.bndrun`) into the `description`.
+This includes the content of the file `license.txt` (located next to `release.bndrun`) into the `<license>` tags in the resulting feature.xml (or `content.xml`).
 This works much better for complex license texts.

 Also note that a feature can just contain a single license.
 This is because the [P2 feature.xml](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fmisc%2Ffeature_manifest.html) just allows a single license.
+While on the other hand the `content.xml` can contain multiple `<license>` entries wrapped by a `<licenses>` tag.

 ## Feature Definitions